One of the most common question I get asked is: how much protein do I need?

 Can I eat too much protein?

 If you overeat protein, this extra “portion” can be converted into sugar or fat in the body.
-However, protein isn’t as easily or quickly converted as carbohydrates or fat, because the thermic effect (the amount of energy require to digest, absorb, transport and store it) is a lot higher than that of carbohydrates and fat.
+However, it isn’t as easily or quickly converted as carbohydrates or fat, because the thermic effect (the amount of energy require to digest, absorb, transport and store it) is a lot higher than that of carbohydrates and fat.

 You might have heard the statement that a high protein intake harms the kidneys.
 This is a myth.
 In healthy people, normal protein intakes pose little to no health risk.
 Indeed, even a fairly high intake – up to 2.8 g/kg – does not seem to impair kidney status and renal function in people with healthy kidneys.

-How to measure portions?
+How to measure food portions?

 The easiest way is to use hand portions.